sofuzzy/Xray_Wallet/replit.md

 - Keypairs are generated client-side using `@solana/web3.js`
 - Private keys stored in browser localStorage (base58 encoded)
 - Public keys synced to server database for user lookups
-- Connects to Solana devnet for all operations
+- Connects to Solana mainnet-beta for all operations
 - **Multi-Wallet Support**: Create and manage multiple wallets
   - Wallet data stored in localStorage as JSON array
   - Each wallet has id, name, mnemonic, publicKey, and createdAt